-Fair Value Measurement - The University follows the Codification topic Fair Value Measurement and Disclosures, which establishes a framework for measuring fair value and expands disclosures related to fair value measurements.
-The University has applied the provisions of the Fair Value Measurement topic to its recurring measurement (See Note 3.)
+Fair Value Measurement - The University follows the Financial Accounting Standards Board (FASB) Accounting Standards Codification (Codification) topic Fair Value Measurement and Disclosures, which establishes a framework for measuring fair value and expands disclosures related to fair value measurements.
+The University has applied the provisions of the Fair Value Measurement topic to its recurring measurement.
+(See Note 3.)

 Deferred Bond Financing Costs - Deferred bond financing costs represent the cost of issuing the variable rate demand bonds and are amortized over the life of the bonds using a method that approximates the interest method.
+In accordance with FASB Accounting Standards Update (ASU) 2015-03, the University presents deferred financing costs in the consolidated statements of financial position as a direct deduction from the carrying amount of the related debt liability.